fairapps/fairapps.github.io/donate/index.md

 layout: default
 ---

-# Donate to the App Fair Project
+# Support the App Fair Project

 The App Fair is built for you.
 We pursue our mission with your support - to create a universal catalog of digital public goods in the form of free and open source smartphone applications.